Gitty-McHubface/sdc-project5/README.md

 |---------------------------------------------|-----------------------------------------------|
 | <img src="./examples/5.png" width="400"/>   | <img src="./examples/5_2.png" width="400"/>   |

+A heatmap for the detections above is show below:

 <img src="./examples/heat.png" width="450"/>

+A threshold of three overlapping windows is taken and the remaining pixel values were set to one.
+The resulting detection is shown below:

 <img src="./examples/thresh.png" width="450"/>

+To remove false positives, the detection image is added to a circular buffer for the last ten frames.
+The pixel values for the frames in the buffer were summed and a threshold of eight was taken:

 <img src="./examples/labels.png" width="450"/>

+The resulting bounding box for the detection added to the image is below:

 <img src="./examples/final.png" width="450"/>